Follow @scope_views

 Accessories

-The FC-100DZ includes a 2” visual back as standard, along with a slot-in 2” extension tube for imaging or straight-through viewing and a 1.25” adapter that also just slots in and features the classic Takahashi twist-lock and silver end cap.
+The FC-100DZ includes a 2” visual back as standard, along with a 2” extension tube for imaging or straight-through viewing and a 1.25” adapter with the classic Takahashi twist-lock and silver end cap.

 For a finder you have the choice of the excellent 6x30, which has a sharp view and lots of eye relief, or the much bulkier and more costly 7x50 which has less E.R. but can be fitted with a reticle illuminator.